patpatcode/version-control-starter/README.md

 4) Use your judgement, figure out how to create a file called `me.txt` that has your class nickname in it.
 Save that file.
 5) Do `git add me.txt` and then `git commit -m "add file with my nickname"`
+6) Do `git push origin main` to push your edited repo up to GitHub.
-6) Browse your GitHub assignment repo in another tab and verify that your `me.txt` file appears in your `main` branch.
+7) Browse your GitHub assignment repo in another tab and verify that your `me.txt` file appears in your `main` branch.
-7) Close the editor.
+8) Close the editor.

 Kyle will post a video of all this.